-Call deflection or IVR deflection is any mix of techniques to stop call center calls, manage high call volume, and reduce wait time by giving customers the option to switch to a faster channel, like self-help or chat.
-It’s a critical part of any customer experience strategy and it's an easy way to start your digital transformation without watching webinars or reading through white papers.
+Call deflection or IVR deflection is a type of strategy and/or solution to do any of the following: stop call center calls, manage high call volume, and reduce wait times by giving customers the option to switch to a faster channel, like self-help or chat.

 Thanks for calling!
 Did you know you can also email us or chat with us on our website?
 Please hold for the next available operator...